geometalab/osmaxx/documentation.md

 ## route_l

+Various types of "routes" (customary or regular lines of passage or travel, often predetermined and publicized), from bus lines to hiking trails.
+Not suitable for "routing" (navigation)!

 |Attributes          |type                |Description                                                           |osm_tags            |
 | ------------------ | ------------------ | -------------------------------------------------------------------- | ------------------ |
 |type|text|(see table below)| |